allnulled/mysql-auth/docs/README.ini.md

    - [✔] Sessions autogenerate their `token` and `secret_token`
    - [✔] Cache is refreshed only when required
    - [✔] Cache is an in-memory map
-   - [✔] Database connection is made by a pool of connections
+   - [✔] Database connection is made by a pool of connections (and it must be closed manually from API)
+   - [✔]

 ## Usage